 You'll find one of Amazon’s Echo smart speakers in most homes these days.
-Whether it's the standard Amazon Echo, Echo Plus or Echo Dot, or another of Amazon's Alexa-enabled speakers, they’re ready and waiting to respond to your voice commands and deliver the latest weather, news headlines or one of your carefully curated doom playlists.
+Whether it's the standard Amazon Echo, Echo Dot, Echo Studio or another of Amazon's Alexa-enabled speakers, they’re ready and waiting to respond to your voice commands and deliver the latest weather, news headlines or one of your carefully curated doom playlists.

 While all this tech is very cool and should make life a little easier, do these speakers actually sound any good?
 Here’s our take on the main music and audio features from the Amazon Echo range – including the brand new Amazon Echo and Amazon Echo Dot – so you can get the best from your existing speaker(s) or decide whether to pick one up.